apache/www-site/content/foundation/sponsorship.md

 - Legal and Accounting
 - Normal office expenses
 - Marketing and PR
-- Sub-contractors to "fill in the holes" for administrative and secretarial duties
+- Subcontractors to "fill in the holes" for administrative and secretarial duties

-Your sponsorship will allow the ASF to meet these expenses as well as expand our capability to maintain our leadership in the developer and Open Source communities.
-Funding will allow us to perform pro-active hardware procurement, enhance our community outreach, sponsor developer hackathons and user groups, and perform non-code related improvements to projects such as better documentation and more comprehensive websites
+Your sponsorship helps the ASF meet these expenses and expand our capability to maintain our leadership in the developer and Open Source communities.
+Funding lets us perform pro-active hardware procurement, enhance our community outreach, sponsor developer hackathons and user groups, and perform non-code related improvements to projects such as better documentation and more comprehensive websites

 ## Who can sponsor the ASF?  {#WhoCanSponsor}

 From time to time there is confusion about who can sponsor the Apache Software Foundation.
 Additionally, there are often inquiries from potential sponsors who are not committed to the mission of the ASF or open source software.
-Therefore, this is our policy to answer “Who Can Sponsor the ASF?”

 Because the policies for the Apache Software Foundation Sponsorship Program need to be quickly, fairly and equally applied without the need for exceptions or board votes, we have tried to maintain this document at the most basic level.
-However, the foundation still reserves the right to decline any sponsor without reason and at our sole discretion.
+However, the foundation reserves the right to decline any sponsor without providing a reason and at our sole discretion.

 In short, sponsors must be:

 - An individual or a business located anywhere in the world that would be legal to operate anywhere in the United States and any state of nexus* for the ASF excluding businesses, persons and jurisdiction limited by law.
 This is necessary to avoid legal risks and protect our non-profit status.
 - Demonstrably committed to open source software and the foundation’s mission.

-Landing pages for sponsor links cannot be directed to advertisements or redirectors and must be “PG Rated” and safe for work environments.
+Landing pages for sponsor links cannot be advertisements or redirectors and must be “PG Rated” and safe for work environments.
 All links should go to a home page or a page with relevant, editorial content about open source software.
-Any sites with content unsuitable for minors must use a landing page that is completely kid-safe with appropriate warnings and meeting US legal requirements such as the FTC’s COPPA requirements addressed to continue.
+Any sites with content unsuitable for minors must use a landing page that is completely kid-safe with appropriate warnings, and that meets US legal requirements such as the FTC’s COPPA requirements.

 <super>*</super><sub>**Nexus**, also called “sufficient physical presence,” is a legal term that refers to the requirement for companies doing business in a state to collect and pay tax on sales in that state.
 For example, if you sell goods or services in Los Angeles, you must file and pay California state taxes.
 Source: https://quickbooks.intuit.com/r/taxes/what-is-nexus-and-how-does-it-affect-your-small-business

 ## A note about links  {#Links}

-Our sponsors are committed to Open Source Software by supporting us in our mission of providing software for the public good.
+Our sponsors demonstrate their commitment to Open Source Software by supporting us in our mission of providing software for the public good.
 We do this by providing services and support for many like-minded software project communities consisting of individuals who choose to participate in ASF activities.
 In the past, some sponsors have been primarily interested in the SEO benefits of being listed on the sponsors page.
-To address this issue, all sponsor thank you listings will include a rel="sponsored" tag as suggested by [popular webmaster policies](https://webmasters.googleblog.com/2019/09/evolving-nofollow-new-ways-to-identify.html).
+To address this issue, all sponsor thank-you listings include a rel="sponsored" tag as suggested by [popular webmaster policies](https://webmasters.googleblog.com/2019/09/evolving-nofollow-new-ways-to-identify.html).

 ## The Apache Software Foundation is a non-profit organization  {#tax-status}